gcanti/tcomb-doc/README.md

 ## inspect(module: Object | Type): JSON

-Return a JSON containing all the types found in the module `module`.
+Returns a JSON containing all the types found in the module `module`.

 **Example**